skip navigation

 Q: How long is the Little League season?

-A: Typically, practices begin in February and games run March through late May (one-week break for Easter).
+A: Practices begin in February and games run March through late May (one-week break for Easter).
 Upper divisions continue with post-season tournaments and All-Star games into late June and early July.
 (Please refer to the calendar on the website for more information.)

 Q: What is included with the League fees?

-A: The registration fees pay for the players' uniform, pictures, umpires and year-end trophy.
+A: The registration fees pay for the players' uniform, pictures, and year-end trophy.

 Q: Why does each team need to raise $300 in Sponsorships?

 A: The registration fees alone do not cover all of the expenses to operate the league.
-It also allows businesses in our community to support EFLL.
+Sponsorship money allows us to cover additional costs such as field use and maintenance, umpire fees, insurance, etc. It also allows businesses in our community to support EFLL.

 Q: How many games/practices can we expect?